AinsleyM02/AinsleyM02/README.md

 ## Hi there, I'm Ainsley McLaughlin 👋

-I am a Masters of Data Science candidate at the University of Virginia.
+I am a Masters of Data Science student at the University of Virginia.
 I am also a recent graduate of the University of South Carolina with a B.S. in mathematics and minors in data science and education.

 **🔭 I am currently working on:**